All UMMS Students

 Student Government Alliance (SGA)

 Established in 2011, the UMMS Student Government Alliance (SGA) is the overarching student governance body.
-The SGA consists of the two elected officials from each school’s student governance group and the student trustee.
+The SGA consists of two elected officials from each school’s student governance group, two members-at-large from each school, an elected sustainability representative, and the student trustee.
 The SGA promotes student communication and collaboration across the three schools, and serves as a resource for communicating and working with campus administration.
 The SGA provides representation for students across the three schools on Faculty Council and Executive Council and other campus-wide governing bodies and committees.
 The SGA reports to the provost, and addresses matters of importance to students and submits recommendations expressing student views and concerns to administration (provost).
-The SGA oversees the campus student trustee election process.
-The SGA has a faculty advisor appointed by the provost and in accordance with their bylaws, the provost meets with the SGA at least once per semester (fall and spring).

 Time to Completion